Hon. George Arthur Brabazon Ponsonby1

 F, #27266, d.
 11 October 1919

 Her married name became Ponsonby.
-As a result of her marriage, Blanche Vere Guest was styled as Countess of Bessborough on 24 February 1906.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1918.3
+After her marriage, Blanche Vere Guest was styled as Countess of Bessborough on 24 February 1906.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1918.3

 Children of Blanche Vere Guest and Edward Ponsonby, 8th Earl of Bessborough